neale/neural-canvas/README.md

 ### Positional Encodings

-Sineusoidal encodings are not supported for `Conv` and `Linear` architectures!

 * [Positional encodings work quite well for NERFs](https://arxiv.org/abs/2003.08934), so surely they would help here too.
 * `utils.positional_encodings.FourierEncoding` defines an alternating `Sin`, `Cos` encoding for a fixed number of frequencies.
 In practice this works quite a bit better for `INRFConvMap` architectures than any linear network, possibly due to the input channel concatenation.
 * See `examples/fit_2d_conf.yaml` for an example of fitting a target image utilizing these positional encodings.